wayfareio/wayfare.io/startups/idea-weekend.markdown

 - first_name: Brandon
   last_name: Arbini
   image: "/assets/images/brandon-arbini.jpg"
-  title: Cofounder of Wayfare
+  title: Co-founder of FLDWRK
   company: Startup Coach
   text: Brandon is a software engineer by trade who thrives on developing systemized
     solutions to meet specific needs.
 As a founding partner or early stage employee in over 10 different startups and a board member of 2 non-profits, Brandon has intricate knowledge of the startup process in both the for-profit and non-profit sectors.
-As cofounder of Wayfare, Brandon is currently immersed in a world he loves…helping others take purposeful action on their meaningful ideas.
+As cofounder of FLDWRK, Brandon is currently immersed in a world he loves…helping others take purposeful action on their meaningful ideas.
 guides-text: More guides/speakers coming soon!
 testimonials: